{{ summaryHeading }}

 Why does changing the seed change the word bank but not the blanks?

-Can this choose reading-level appropriate blanks automatically?
+Can it choose grade-level blanks automatically?

 Glossary: